mirecekd/mirecekd/README.md

 </div>

 <div align="center">
-If you like my work you can
+If you like my work you can [buy me a beer](https://buymeacoffee.com/mirecekdg)

 </div>